 Insoles for hiking: why you should add support to your hiking boots.

-Last year I completed my first ever multi-day hike along the west coast of Vancouver Island, British Columbia.
+A couple of years back I completed my first ever multi-day hike along the west coast of Vancouver Island, British Columbia.
 Over stony beaches, through muddy ravines, across streams and through dense bush I walked for four days of happy solitude.

 This unlucky hiker’s predicament was a stark reminder that the best experiences can quickly turn bad when you don’t take care of your body.
 One of the best ways to prevent injury and avoid fatigue on the trail is to wear good supportive insoles in your hiking boots or shoes.

 Hiking insoles help reduce strain and fight fatigue.